soundpress/RulesOfNYC/docs/c06/index.rst

 (f) Penalties and sanctions.
 Any person who is in violation of, or fails to comply with any provision of any section of these Regulations or any order or determination issued pursuant to this chapter shall be subject to the fines, penalties and other sanctions provided in § 24-524 of the Administrative Code of the City of New York.

-(g) The Commissioner shall cause to be published annually, in a newspaper of general circulation that provides meaningful public notice within the City of New York, a list of persons that, at any time during the previous twelve months, were in significant noncompliance with applicable pretreatment requirements, as defined in Part 403.8(f)(2)(viii) of Title 40 of the Code of Federal Regulations.
+(g) The Commissioner shall cause to be published annually, in a newspaper of general circulation that provides meaningful public notice within the City of New York, a list of persons that, at any time during the previous twelve months, were in significant noncompliance with applicable pretreatment requirements, as defined in 40 C.F.R.
+Part 403.8(f)(2)(viii).

 (h) Nothing contained in any section of this chapter shall be deemed to waive any requirement of the New York City Administrative Code or of any other city, state or federal law or regulation.